Local Host Cache

 When an outage begins:

-- When the outage begins, the High Availability Service has no current VDA registration data, but as soon as a VDA communicates with it, a re-registration process is triggered.
-During that process, the High Availability Service also gets current session information about that VDA.
+- When the outage begins, the secondary broker does not have current VDA registration data, but when a VDA communicates with it, a registration process is triggered.
+During that process, the secondary broker also gets current session information about that VDA.

-- While the High Availability Service is handling connections, the principal broker continues to monitor the connection to the Site database.
-When the connection is restored, the principal broker instructs the High Availability Service to stop listening for connection information, and the principal broker resumes brokering operations.
-The next time a VDA communicates with the principal broker, a re-registration process is triggered.
-The High Availability Service removes any remaining VDA registrations from the previous outage, and resumes updating the LocalDB database with configuration changes received from the CSS.
+- While the secondary broker is handling connections, the Brokering Principal continues to monitor the connection.
+When the connection is restored, the Brokering Principal instructs the secondary broker to stop listening for connection information, and the Brokering Principal resumes brokering operations.
+The next time a VDA communicates with the Brokering Principal, a registration process is triggered.
+The secondary broker removes any remaining VDA registrations from the previous outage.
+The CSS resumes synchronizing information when it learns that configuration changes have occurred in Citrix Cloud.

 In the unlikely event that an outage begins during a synchronization, the current import is discarded and the last known configuration is used.